mitxela/clock4/qspi/qspi.md

 `fwd.bin` is for the "date" side of the clock (STM32L010C6, 32K).
 This update is performed by the STM32L476, over the serial connection using the system bootloader on the STM32L010.

 Both firmware images are unencrypted/unobfuscated, but the last 32bit word of each file is the CRC32 of the contents.
-For the specific polynomial and endianness see the release script.
+For the specific polynomial and endianness see the `fw-crc.sh` script.

 The update is performed if the CRC of the image in external flash is valid and different to the CRC of the loaded image, so downgrades are easy.